-Also you can watch Creating New Interaction Type With Scripts Tutorial to create your own new interactions by scripting if you're into coding.
+Also you can watch Creating New Interaction Type With Scripts Tutorial to create your own new interactions as well.

 Manual Button